Own-Data-Privateer/hoardy-mail/README.md

 - hooks:
   - `--notify-success`
-  : generate notification (via `notify-send`) describing changes on the server performed by `imaparms`, if any, at the end of each program cycle; most useful if you run `imaparms` in background with `--every` argument in a graphical environment
+  : generate notifications (via `notify-send`) describing server-side changes, if any, at the end of each program cycle; most useful if you run `imaparms` in background with `--every` argument in a graphical environment
   - `--success-cmd CMD`
   : shell command to run at the end of each program cycle that performed some changes on the server, i.e. a generalized version of `--notify-success`; the spawned process will receive the description of the performed changes via stdin; can be specified multiple times
   - `--notify-failure`
-  : generate notification (via `notify-send`) describing recent failures, if any, at the end of each program cycle; most useful if you run `imaparms` in background with `--every` argument in a graphical environment
+  : generate notifications (via `notify-send`) describing recent failures, if any, at the end of each program cycle; most useful if you run `imaparms` in background with `--every` argument in a graphical environment
   - `--failure-cmd CMD`
   : shell command to run at the end of each program cycle that had some of its command fail, i.e. a generalized version of `--notify-failure`; the spawned process will receive the description of the failured via stdin; can be specified multiple times